A quick 5G guide: Separating reality from hype

 5G cars, cities, and industry: Hype for now

-One year ago, there was a lot of excitement over 5G’s transformative potential across virtually every conceivable industry, as well as transportation, cities and public spaces.
+One year ago, there was a lot of excitement over 5G’s transformative potential across virtually every conceivable industry, as well as transportation, cities, and public spaces.
 CEOs and policymakers spoke of 5G as the fountainhead for the “fourth industrial revolution,” and carriers such as Verizon held joint press conferences with mayors to herald each breakthrough deal with the “first 5G cities.”

 I’m not going to say that excitement has dimmed for any of these subjects, but between the current state of 5G standards and the pace of various cities and industrial players, the best way to describe these initiatives is “in progress.”
 The enhanced, ultra-reliable low latency form of 5G required for industrial IoT, massive city-scale 5G IoT, and 5G cellular vehicle communications are all coming in the next 5G standard update, Release 16, which is currently expected to be completed in June 2020.

 Today’s lack of actual 5G cars, 5G cities, and 5G industrial sensors doesn’t mean that they’re all strictly hype, but the reality is that there’s going to be a lot more talk about what’s coming later on these topics than what’s coming soon — even if developments are portrayed as imminent.
-Between now and then, there are going to be lots of studies, tests, and pilot launches announced, say nothing of pie-in-the-sky concepts that are even less likely to become tangible over the new few years.
+Between now and then, there are going to be lots of studies, tests, and pilot launches announced, to say nothing of pie-in-the-sky concepts that are even less likely to become tangible over the next few years.

 Whether they’ll actually be worth reading about remains to be seen.
 But I’ll be doing my best to keep you focused on all the key 5G developments as they happen.